yiisoft/validator/docs/guide/en/result.md

 ];
 ```

-Also keep in mind that attribute names are always must be strings, even when used with `Each`:
+Also keep in mind that attribute names must be strings, even when used with `Each`:

 ```php
 $rule = new Each([new Number(min: 21)]),